Formally known as “Tuscany: A Journey for the Senses”, our programs were originally based in the Val d’Orcia of southern Tuscany.

 Owner & Director

 Growing up in New York, surrounded by the flavors of the world, Liza developed a love for food and cooking.
 After fulfilling a career in outdoor education, she decided to explore her passion for food.
 Liza studied at The French Culinary Institute and then trained with some of the top chefs in New York City before being drawn to the mountains of Colorado.
 She joined the team at Food Lab, in Boulder, in the spring of 2016.
-There she teaches cooking skills and technique to all ages as well as curriculum development for the educational programs.
+There she teaches cooking skills and techniques to all ages as well as curriculum development for the educational programs.
 Liza will be taking the year off to be with her baby boy.

 Clarinetist & Instructor